Medical scribe: Remote scribe

 As the Covid-19 prevailed all over the world, enforcement and social distancing transformed the medical scribes into telescribes.
 Clinician used their own mobile phones or tablets to record the conversation and notes during patient visit which then sent to the scribe to transform into EHR.
 To overcome this, physicians shifted to the digital scribing.
 Digital scribing is the advancement in technology that works by the voice and converts the vocal message into written notes which makes the voice into meaningful text.
 With the ease of recording data this technology improved the quality of time between the patient and physician, increased healthcentre productivity and decreases lengthy training of the scribes as well as physicians.

 There is little research available about the successful implementation of this technology and many areas still need research.
 It is observed that digital scribing reduces the overall cost of the hiring and training of a scribe other than upfront costs in initiating this system.
 So, there is a need to research to determine the time required to recover the invested cost after implementation of the system.
 It is considered that this system has the ability to replace medical scribes if the software used ensures validity and integrated with the EHR.
 The other limitation is that when patient visits a scribe, some information remains unclear like length of stay time in hospital, outside lab visit and text sent through the patient portal etc. All this information needs to be appropriately edited into the record otherwise no one can eliminate the necessity of a physical scribe at the clinic.

+Automated medical scribes

+An AI medical scribe is a technology-based role within the healthcare industry that leverages artificial intelligence to perform the duties typically associated with a human medical scribe.
+Like traditional medical scribes, who support healthcare providers by capturing information into electronic health records (EHR) during patient visits, AI medical scribes seek to improve this process through automation.

+The difference between AI medical scribes and human scribes, who physically accompany healthcare providers during patient visits, AI scribes typically operate in the background usually on the providers device.
+AI medical scribes although do parts of the job description of a traditional medical scribe, cannot do everything.
+Human involvement is directly needed with use of an AI medical scribe.